Unforgettable Camp Oven Lamb Shanks in 5 Easy Steps

 Salt and Pepper

 The key to any camp oven cooking is roasting hot coals and plenty of them.
-We like to use our above ground fire-pit to avoid scarring the ground, but this can also be done straight in the coals on an open ground fire.
-These shanks can easily be cooked on a gas stove too, just make sure the camp oven (or heavy-based pot) gets nice and hot before getting started.
+We like to use our Snow Peak Fire Pit to avoid scarring the ground, but this can also be done straight in the coals on an open ground fire.
+These camp oven lamb shanks can easily be cooked on a gas stove too, just make sure the camp oven (or heavy-based pot) gets nice and hot before getting started.

 Brown the Onion, Garlic & Lamb